Search

 The Power of Personal Connections

-End with gratitude and a call to action.
-Thank the hiring manager for reviewing your application and suggest a next step.
-“Thank you for considering my candidacy.
-I look forward to the possibility of discussing how I can contribute to your team during an interview.”
-Sign off with a polite closing, your full name, phone number, and email.
+Close with gratitude and a clear next step.
+Express appreciation for the referral and ask for an opportunity to discuss your fit further.
+“Thank you for taking the time to review my application.
+I look forward to the possibility of discussing how my experience can support your team during an interview.”
+Ending with a polite sign‑off, your full name, phone number, and email completes the professional touch.

 Below is a fully formatted cover letter you can adapt.
 Feel free to swap in your own details, but keep the structure: a personal introduction, a concise summary of achievements, a personalized connection note, a call to action, and a professional sign‑off.
 Remember, the goal is to reinforce the referral’s recommendation, not to start from scratch.
 By doing so, you leverage the trust already established and position yourself as a ready‑to‑work candidate.